-It is impossible to prepare for the sudden death of a loved one, and that death is made all the more tragic when it is due to the negligence or wrongdoing of someone else.
+It is impossible to prepare for the sudden and unexpected death of a loved one.
+That death is made all the more tragic when it is due to the negligence or wrongdoing of someone else.
 In California, where death resulted from someone's negligent actions or inaction, a surviving victim's family member can file a wrongful death claim.

 A prime example of an accident where there may be criminal charges and a civil claim occurred on the 10 Freeway in Fontana, CA. The driver of the Nissan Frontier crashed into the rear of another car.
 Two children died in the collision, according to the LA Times.
 Investigators at the accident scene discovered cans of beer inside the Nissan.
 This may result in the driver of the Nissan being charged criminally for operating their vehicle over the legal limit and being subject to civil liability.Types of Incidents that Can Result in a Wrongful Death Case

 As discussed, automobile accidents commonly cause wrongful deaths, especially when the at-fault driver is intoxicated, speeding, or texting on their cell phone.
 However, wrongful death can occur in various circumstances, including medical malpractice, a defective consumer product, a motorcycle accident, or even a vicious dog bite.

 While this list describes some of the more common types of wrongful death cases litigated in California state courts regularly, the list is not exhaustive.
 Many other incidents resulting in death could be the basis of a wrongful death lawsuit.
 If you are unsure whether you have a case, it is strongly recommended that you reach out to an experienced Woodland wrongful death lawyer to discuss the legal options you may, or may not, have.Types of Compensatory Damages that May Be Recovered